 This architecture shows the deployment of PeopleSoft application servers in multiple availability domains.
 It shows a virtual cloud network (VCN) with the bastion, load balancer, application, and database hosts placed in separate subnets across two availability domains.

-The bastion host in Availability Domain 1 and Availability Domain 2 are active and receive requests.
-The load balancer distributes traffic to the Web PIA hosts in Availability Domain 1 and Availability Domain 2.
-The Web PIA hosts route the request to application servers, which in turn forward requests to the active database servers in Availability Domain 1 for processing.
+The bastion hosts in Availability Domain 1 and Availability Domain 2 are active and receive requests.
+The load balancer distributes traffic to the web private internet access (PIA) hosts in Availability Domain 1 and Availability Domain 2.
+The web PIA hosts route the request to application servers, and then the application servers forward the requests to the active database servers in Availability Domain 1 for processing.

-In the following architecture diagram, the bastion host is deployed in the public subnet and all other instances are deployed in private subnet.
-You can place the different instances in public or private subnets based on your business requirement.
+In the architecture diagram, the bastion host is deployed in a public subnet, and all other instances are deployed in a private subnet.
+You can place the different instances in public or private subnets based on your business requirements.

 Description of the illustration GUID-23895333-7671-445E-B678-8CC7A9047910-default.png

-This architecture supports the following components:
+This architecture supports these components:

-Bastion host: Bastion host is an optional component that you can provision in each availability domain to act as a jump host to access application and database instances.
-For example, bastion host in Availability Domain 2 acts as a jump host to access application and database hosts in Availability Domain 2.
+Bastion host: A bastion host is an optional component that you can provision in each availability domain to act as a jump host to access application and database instances.
+For example, the bastion host in Availability Domain 2 acts as a jump host to access application and database hosts in Availability Domain 2.
 Bastion hosts in both Availability Domain 1 and Availability Domain 2 are in the active state.

-Load Balancer tier: Oracle Cloud Infrastructure Load Balancing Service instances distribute traffic across the application servers in both the availability domains.
+Load balancer tier: Oracle Cloud Infrastructure Load Balancing instances distribute traffic across the application servers in both of the availability domains.
 Availability Domain 1 hosts primary load balancer instances.
 Availability Domain 2 hosts standby load balancer instances.

-Application tier: Both Availability Domain 1 and Availability Domain 2 contain at least one instance of Web PeopleSoft Internet Architecture (PIA), ES Cluster, application server, and PeopleSoft Process Scheduler on Windows.
+Application tier: Both Availability Domain 1 and Availability Domain 2 contain at least one instance of Web PeopleSoft Internet Architecture (PIA), ES Cluster, an application server, and PeopleSoft Process Scheduler on Windows.
 All instances in the application tier across the two availability domains are in the active state.

-Oracle recommends deploying PeopleSoft multi-tier setup with shared application binaries.
-Use Oracle Cloud Infrastructure File Storage Service (FSS) to create a shared file system to share PeopleSoft application binaries.
+Oracle recommends that you deploy a PeopleSoft multitier setup with shared application binaries.
+Use Oracle Cloud Infrastructure File Storage to create a shared file system to share PeopleSoft application binaries.

-Windows Client: Use Windows Client to perform administration activities, such as migration and upgrade.
+Windows client: Use a Windows client to perform administration activities, such as migration and upgrade.

 Database tier: Availability Domain 1 hosts the primary database instances.
 Availability Domain 2 hosts the standby database instances.
 In each availability domain, at least two database instances are set up to ensure high availability.
-If a database instance goes down in Availability Domain 1, the second database instance in Availability Domain 1 continues processing requests.
+If a database instance goes down in Availability Domain 1, then the second database instance in Availability Domain 1 continues processing requests.

-If Availability Domain 1 goes down, you’ll have to manually reroute requests to the bastion host on Availability Domain 2.
-In this scenario, the load balancer and database instances in Availability Domain 2 act as the primary load balancer and database instances.
+If Availability Domain 1 goes down, you must manually reroute requests to the bastion host on Availability Domain 2.
+In this scenario, the load balancer and the database instances in Availability Domain 2 act as the primary load balancer and database instances.
 The active load balancer in Availability Domain 2 receives requests, and then distributes traffic to the Web PIA instances in Availability Domain 2.
-The Web PIA instances route the request to application servers, which in turn forward the request to the active database servers in Availability Domain 2 for processing.
+The Web PIA instances route the request to application servers, and then the application servers forward the request to the active database servers in Availability Domain 2 for processing.

 Architecture for Deploying PeopleSoft Across Multiple Regions